UPPS 04.04.03 - Staff Employment

 UPPS No. 04.04.03

-Sr. Reviewer: Assistant Vice President for Human Resources
+Sr. Reviewer: Assistant Vice President for Institutional Inclusive Excellence-Faculty and Staff Initiatives

-This policy establishes Texas State University’s employment procedures for regular, project and non-student, non-regular staff positions, including those on grant and contract funds.
-This policy also describes recruitment, hiring, promotion, and transfer procedures.
-These policies and procedures ensure that each employment action conforms to the university’s human resources policies, fund availability, and the university mission.
+This policy establishes Texas State University’s employment procedures for regular, project, and non-student, non-regular staff positions, including those on grant and contract funds.
+This policy also describes recruitment, hiring, promotion, and transfer procedures, and ensures that each employment action conforms to the university’s Human Resources policy, fund availability, and the university mission.
+The equity reviewer must approve any exceptions to Sections 03. and 06. of this policy and any other sections of this policy that may be deemed appropriate.

 Texas State is committed to providing greater opportunities for promotion from within and to improving the upward mobility potential for Texas State regular staff employees.
 The procedures in this policy support this commitment.
-The primary objective is the selection of the best-qualified applicant for each position, based on job-related factors, including relevant work experience, performance history, applicable education and training, and the depth of required knowledge, skills, and abilities (KSAs) as described in the Guidelines Oriented Job Analysis (GOJA).
+The primary objective is the selection of the best-qualified applicant for each position, based on job-related factors, including relevant work experience, performance history, applicable education and training, and the depth of required knowledge, skills, and abilities.

 Project Staff Positions – classified according to the duties performed and are assigned a title from the University Pay Plan.
 Employees who hold project staff positions serve a fixed-term appointment of at least four and one-half months, but no more than 60 months.